 What is social media presence?

 Let’s get this out of the way first: Your social media presence encompasses all aspects of your business on social media–from your username, to your cover photo, to what you’re posting and how you’re engaging across any social media site.
 This includes the top social media channels like Facebook, Twitter, Instagram, LinkedIn, Snapchat, and TikTok.
+Your social media presence is part of your business’s overall online presence.

 Why does social media presence matter?